A short story about stars and satellites

 “Gross — hang on.”
 Donya gripped the leash, looked both ways.
 The city’s towers shimmered in the distance, out of reach.
 “Peach has a knack for resisting turns that take us home.
 She realises we’re circling back before I do.”

 Jules chuckled.
 “She wants to piss on different poles.
 I get it.
 I’ve been getting restless, too.”

 “When are you two taking off, anyway?”

 “January.
 Hot, but Carmel’s keen to go while we can.
-He’s had a bad time, y’know, since his hours were cut.”
+He’s had a bad time since his hours were cut.”

 “Shit, yeah.
 A break will be good.”

 Jules hesitated.
-“Hey, remember that hike we all did, on the Citadel…”
+“Hey, do you remember that hike we did on the Citadel…”

 “With Fatima and the rest?
 That was a cold night.”

 It had been, especially for Fatima and Astrid, who braved it on the plateau because there was no room in the cave below.